Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 - The current guidance from the U.S. Department of Homeland Security’s Student and Exchange Visitor Program (SEVP) states that F-1 students engaging in fully online instruction are not eligible to enter the U.S., and must wait to enter in a semester where they will be enrolled for in-person instruction.

-Q: As an undergrad student, if I take the first semester online as a result of visa issues, can I resume on campus in January?
+Q: As an undergrad student, if I take the first semester online as a result of visa issues, can I study on campus in a later semester?

-- Yes, if you decide to enroll in online courses for the fall 2020 semester, but want to resume courses on campus in January 2021, you will need to request a deferral of your I-20 Student Exchange Visitor Information System (SEVIS) record by completing the Arrival Confirmation e-form in the iStart portal.
-OIE will then issue you an updated I-20 for arrival in the spring term and provide you with arrival support information throughout the fall.
+- Yes, if you decide to enroll in online courses and want to study on campus in a later term, you will need to request a deferral of your I-20 Student Exchange Visitor Information System (SEVIS) record by completing the Arrival Confirmation e-form in the iStart portal.
+OIE will then issue you an updated I-20 for the term in which you plan to arrive.

 Q: I’m a new student with an initial I-20.
 Will OIE send me a scanned copy of my initial I-20?

-Q: I am a graduate student and I have been admitted to Georgia Tech for Fall 2020.
+Q: I am a graduate student and I have been admitted to Georgia Tech.
 How can I request my I-20?

 - Congratulations on your admission!
 Once your academic department has submitted a request for an I-20 to be issued for you, you will receive a link from email@example.com asking you to provide additional information for the process.
 We ask that you follow up directly with your department if you have questions on when the I-20 process will be initiated.
 We are looking forward to welcoming you to Georgia Tech!